Moe-Zbeeb/Optimizing-Deep-Neural-Networks-via-Safety-Guided-Self-Compression/README.md

 ---

 **Note1**  This README serves as a blog to track the development of ideas and progress throughout the project.
-**Note2**  The work is built upon self compressing neural networks by Szabolcs Cséfalvay and James Imber paper submittted in 2023
 ---

 ## Choosing the Safety Set: Algorithm Ensembling